Stars1233/PhysX-3D/README.md

 unzip PhysXNet.zip -d physxnet
 ```

 **Note:**  Since [PartNet](https://huggingface.co/datasets/ShapeNet/PartNet-archive) has no texture information, you need to download the [ShapeNet](https://huggingface.co/datasets/ShapeNet/ShapeNetCore) dataset and save it to `./dataset_toolkits/shapenet` to obtain texture information.
+The validation (first 1k samples) and test (last 1k samples) splits are stored in `val_test_list.npy`.

 ```bash
 bash precess.sh